NAICNO/Jobanalyzer/production/sonar-server/README.md

   # chown -R <sonar-user>.<sonar-user-group> $DASHBOARD/output
 ```

-### Step 4: Configure
+### Step 4: Configure data ingestion and remote query

-We must set up a password file, usually in `~/.ssh/sonalyzed-auth.txt`.
+We must create a password file in `~/sonar/secrets/sonalyzed-auth.txt`.
 This is a plaintext file on
 `username:password` format, one per line.
 It controls access to the query server, `sonalyzed`.

-We must also set up an identity file, usually in `~/.ssh/exfil-auth.txt`.
-This is a plaintext file
+We must create a password file in `~/sonar/secrets/exfil-auth.txt`.
+This is a plaintext file on
-with a single line on `username:password` format.
-It is used to authorize data sent to the
-infiltration server, `infiltrate`.
-It is the same file that `exfiltrate` uses on the compute node
-to identify itself to the server.
+`username:password` format, one per line.
+It controls access to the data infiltration server,
+`infiltrate`.

+If `infiltrate` is to communicate by HTTPS then we must create HTTPS certificates and keys in
+`~/sonar/secrets`.
+See [secrets/README.md](secrets/README.md) for more.

-Ideally these files are not readable or writable by anyone but the owner, but nobody checks this.
+Ideally the files in `secrets` are not readable or writable by anyone but the owner, but nobody
+checks this.

-We must then edit `~/sonar/server-config` to point to the authorization files, to define the path to
+We must then edit `~/sonar/server-config` to point to the various authorization files, to define the
-`$DASHBOARD/output`, and to define the ports used for various services.
-The ports must be open for
+path to `$DASHBOARD/output`, and to define the ports used for various services.
+The ports must be
-remote access.
+open for remote access.

 We must finally edit `$DASHBOARD/testflag.js` (which is the configuration file for the dashboard) to
 set up at least the variable `SONALYZED` to point at the correct host and port for the sonalyze